AlirezaHPC/365-examples-from-JavaScript/README.md

 161: Parking costs at least $ 2 for a stop for up to three hours and $ 0.5 for each additional hour or part of an extra 3 hours.
 The maximum amount payable for each 24-hour course is $ 10.
 Assume that no car stops for more than 24 hours.
 A program that receives the parking time for customers and prints the total amount paid by the customer.
 The user for each customer hours and
 Enter the stop minute.
 The method calculates and returns the amount paid.

-162: A program that reads a number from the input and counts down that number to one by a recursive method (prints the numbers in the output).
+162: A program that reads a number from the input and counts down that number to one by a method (prints the numbers in the output).

 163: A program that reads three numbers from the input and calculates and displays their average by a method.